axanim/auto-annotated-portfolio/content/pages/ndis.md

       We’ll teach you to use GAI tools effectively.
-Navigate the NDIS, write powerful complaints and submissions, and communicate your support needs seamlessly.
+Navigate the NDIS, write powerful complaints and submissions, and communicate your support needs effortlessly.
 Learn how to quickly teach AI about your individual needs and ask the right questions to generate the best answers from AI.
     elementId: ''
     styles:
       self: